datares/TikTok_Famous/README2.md

 This project is a part of the [Data Blog](https://datares.github.io/#/datablog) at [DataResolutions](https://datares.github.io/#/).
 The article published on this project, along with other articles from Data Blog, can be found on [Medium](https://medium.com/@ucladatares).

 ## Project Motivation/Description
 The purpose of this project is to explore various aspects of TikTok—specifically the demographics of TikTok's most followed users and the analytics of trending videos on TikTok.
-Questions we wanted to answer include: ...
+Questions we wanted to answer include: **Add stuff here**

-### Technologies
+### Technologies Used
 * R
 * Python
 * NumPy, Pandas, Matplotlib, SeasBorn, jupyter